jtsuvile/python-bodyspm/README.md

     * glm
 3. visualise:
     * plot_analysis_results

+### TODO, kipupotilaat:
+1. Figure out how to save all controls into pickle (too large)
+2. Find age and sex matched controls CRPS patients
+3. Compare CRPS patients to other pain patients
+4. Controls: onko eroa täysin kivuttomilla ja akuuttia kipua kokevilla?
+Vastaako aiempia? (check with Lauri)

 ## Comments
-Currently including group definitions currently at combine data phase, might make more sense to have that already when reading in subject?
+Currently including group definitions at combine data phase, might make more sense to have that already when reading in subject?